3r3bu5x9/Global-Dark-Nordic-theme/README.md

 ### Instructions
 ## Firefox
 * Set the preference *toolkit.legacyUserProfileCustomizations.stylesheets* to true in about:config.
-* Make a folder *Chrome* in ~/.mozzila/firefox/PROFILE/
+* Make a folder *chrome* in ~/.mozzila/firefox/PROFILE/
-* Paste the files from Dark_Nordic/ in Chrome/.
+* Paste the files from Dark_Nordic/ in chrome/.

 ## Others
 Copy the config files to their respective directories.